audgirka/ansible-portal-chart/README.md

 ### Install and log into OpenShift CLI

-To deploy the helm chart from your local environment, follow the [instructions](https://docs.redhat.com/en/documentation/openshift_container_platform/4.8/html/cli_tools/openshift-cli-oc#installing-openshift-cli) for installing OpenShift CLI (`oc`) locally, then follow the [instructions](https://docs.redhat.com/en/documentation/openshift_container_platform/4.8/html/cli_tools/openshift-cli-oc#cli-logging-in_cli-developer-commands) to log in.
+To deploy a plugin registry or the helm chart from your local environment, follow the [instructions](https://docs.redhat.com/en/documentation/openshift_container_platform/4.8/html/cli_tools/openshift-cli-oc#installing-openshift-cli) for installing OpenShift CLI (`oc`) locally, then follow the [instructions](https://docs.redhat.com/en/documentation/openshift_container_platform/4.8/html/cli_tools/openshift-cli-oc#cli-logging-in_cli-developer-commands) to log in.

 Use the following command to create a new OpenShift project: